taylorwilsdon/reddacted/README.md

 - Keep your nonsense comments without unintentionally doxing yourself someday off in the future when you run for mayor.

-- **Listings**: Get the sentiment based on top comments in an article
 - **Users**:  Get the sentiment based on the most recent comments submitted

 ## Installation ##